 - Shallow Breathing

 These are some of the most common anxiety symptoms.
-But if your symptoms do not appear on this list, that does not make them rare.
+If your symptoms do not appear on this list, that does not make them rare.
 There are still thousands of anxiety symptoms that millions of people all over the world experience.

-For those that are interested in learn more about their anxiety symptoms, the following are all of the slightly less common, but no less important, symptoms of anxiety that you may experience, broken down by category.
+For those who are interested in learning more about their anxiety symptoms, the following are all of the slightly less common, but no less important, symptoms of anxiety that they may experience, broken down by category.

-Anxiety is a mental health condition, so the best place to start talking about anxiety symptoms is by looking at the mental ones.
+Anxiety is a mental health condition, so the best way to start talking about anxiety symptoms is to look at the mental ones.

 Anxiety alters your brain.
 It changes how you think, how you perceive, and how you process information.
-For example, someone without anxiety tells a joke and no laughs.
-They move on.
-Someone with anxiety tells a joke and no one laughs.
-That person wonders if they’re being judged, if they offended someone, they may not be a funny person…
+For example, someone without anxiety may see a random person looking at them and think nothing of it.
+Someone with anxiety may see the same person looking at them and worry that they’re being judged or that the person is dangerous.

 Similarly, anxiety can cause strange mental symptoms.
-It can cause anhedonia – which is a total loss of the ability to feel pleasure.
-It can cause obtrusive thoughts, like imagining yourself being violent against a child, even though you have no violent tendencies.
+It can cause anhedonia — which is a total loss of the ability to feel pleasure.
+It can cause obtrusive thoughts, like imagining yourself being violent to a child even though you have no violent tendencies.
 It can even cause you to forget who you are.

-Anxiety changes the messengers in your brain that tell you how to think and act.
+Anxiety changes the neurochemicals in your brain that tell you how to think and act.

-But rest assured, curing anxiety can also change it back.
-Anxiety changes your brain like a disease, but none of those changes have to be permanent.
+But rest assured, curing anxiety can also change your brain back to its prior state.
+Like a disease, anxiety changes your brain, but none of those changes have to be permanent.

 Thought Symptoms of Anxiety